MiemieMethod/bedrock-docs-assistant-for-preloader/README.md

 ## Run

-Run `bedrock_server_mod.exe` and BDS together with this plugin will run normally.
+Run `bedrock_server_mod.exe`, and BDS together with this plugin will run normally.